Norway's Arctic idyll shivers at oil plans

 VIKINGS

-"We need Lofoten but most of all, Lofoten needs the oil industry," said Knut Saeberg, chief financial officer CFO.L of North Energy (NORTH.OL), which is based in Alta higher in the Arctic.
+"We need Lofoten but most of all, Lofoten needs the oil industry," said Knut Saeberg, chief financial officer (CFO) of North Energy, which is based in Alta higher in the Arctic.
 He said Lofoten needed jobs to counter a drift away.

 Lofoten's population has fallen to 24,000 people from above 30,000 in the early 20th century, with many moving to cities.